Megan Marie Hart: Concerts

 Hart's 2021 recital Famous Musicians of Jewish Origin with pianist Giacomo Marignani was the official opening event of the Darmstadt celebrations in the nationwide festival year 1700 Jahre jüdisches Leben in Deutschland commemorating the first documented mention of Jewish communities in the territory of present-day Germany.
 In several sold out performances at the Staatstheater and the Darmstadt Synagogue, she sang Simon Sargon's Shema: 5 Poems of Primo Levi, Korngold's Drei Lieder, Op.
 22, Viktor Ullmann's Drei Sonette aus dem Portugiesischen, Op.
 29, and the grand opera arias "Il va venir" from Halévy's La Juive, "Pourquoi suis-je venue" from Saint-Saëns' Proserpine and "Robert, toi que j'aime" from Meyerbeer's Robert le diable.

+In the summer of 2024, Hart sang arias in opera galas with the orchestra of the Mannheim National Theatre in the garden of the Schwetzingen Palace under Jānis Liepiņš, with the Darmstädter Hofkapelle under Wolfgang Seeliger at the festival Darmstädter Residenzfestspiele held at the Mathildenhöhe World Heritage Site, and with the Staatsorchester Darmstadt at the season opening concert of the Staatstheater Darmstadt.
+Hart was the soprano soloist in Verdi's Messa da Requiem with the same orchestra under GMD Cohen.

+On the eve of the International Holocaust Remembrance Day 2025, which marked the 80th anniversary of the liberation of the Auschwitz concentration camp, Hart premiered Letters to Fred: A Portrait of the Herzberg Family during the Holocaust, a song cycle written for her by Israeli composer Bracha Bdil and commissioned by the Staatstheater Darmstadt for the occasion.
+Hart wrote the libretto based on letters to Fritz "Fred" Herzberg, who escaped on the Kindertransport, which were given to her by his daughter Joanne Herzberg.